Large breed

 Frequently asked questions

-Many adult Dobermans fall around 60-100 lb (27-45 kg), with males often heavier than females.
-Lean athletic condition matters most.
+Many adult Dobermans fall around 60-100 lb (27.2-45.4 kg), with females often lighter and males often heavier.
+Lean athletic condition, height, and structure matter more than chasing the top number.

 Many 6-month Dobermans are around 45-70 lb (20.4-31.8 kg), depending on sex and frame.